-Pembina is committed to protecting people, the environment, information and assets, complying with legal and regulatory requirements and meeting or exceeding industry standards and best practices.
-These areas are of paramount importance to management, employees and contractors at the Company.
+Pembina is committed to protecting people in the workplace and individuals within Pembina's facilities, the environment, information, and assets through their life cycle.
+Pembina's security practices and procedures must comply with legal and regulatory requirements and meet industry standards and best practices.
 Pembina believes that excellence in security management is essential to the well-being of the Company.
-As such, Pembina is committed to ensuring security threats and associated risks are identified and managed with appropriate mitigation and response procedures to minimize the impact of security incidents adversely affecting Pembina's stakeholders, information, logistical/physical infrastructure and property, and to ensure compliance with all applicable company policies, security regulations and standards.
+As such, the Security Policy is intended to ensure security threats and associated risks are identified and managed with appropriate mitigation and response procedures to minimize the impact of security incidents adversely affecting Pembina's stakeholders, information, logistical/physical infrastructure and property, and to ensure compliance with all applicable company policies, security regulations and standards.